nautobot/nautobot-app-secrets-providers/GETTING_STARTED.md

 ### Installing Additional Python Packages

-If you want your plugin to leverage another available Nautobot plugin or another Python package, you can easily add them into your Docker environment.
+If you want your app to leverage another available Nautobot app or another Python package, you can easily add them into your Docker environment.

 ```bash
 ➜ poetry shell